Smatek1001/AI_DnD/Quests/Completed/The_Ratlings_Remedy.md

 ## V. Progress & Current Status
 * **Current Stage:** Completed.
 * **PC's Knowledge:** Vaelin successfully identified the thieves, tracked them to the cellars of the Old Fishery, used _Minor Illusion_ to distract them, infiltrated their chamber, retrieved the medicine box (and a crowbar), and returned it to Finch.
-He also offered Finch a secure chest in his hideout for the Ratlings' valuables, managed by her.
+He also offered Finch a secure chest in his hideout for [[Factions/Ratlings|The Ratlings']] valuables, managed by her.
 * **Next Steps:** Quest concluded.
 Vaelin noted the identities of Miri, Grol, and Pip for future reference.

 ## VI.
 Potential Complications & Twists